johko/computer-vision-course/chapters/en/Unit 2 - Convolutional Neural Networks/mobilenetextra.md

 output = model(input_tensor)
 print(output)
 ```
-You can click [Timm's Hugging Face Page](https://huggingface.co/timm) and find other pretrained models and datasets for various tasks.
+You can go to [Timm's Hugging Face Page](https://huggingface.co/timm) and find other pretrained models and datasets for various tasks.